BASECAMP LIVE AND IN PERSON!

 Camp ends at 12:00 noon

 You are free to arrange lodging where and with whomever you choose.
-We have secured a discounted rate with the Comfort Suites Carlisle and will provide a booking code soon.
+We have secured a discounted rate of $119 per night with the Comfort Suites Carlisle; click here to reserve a room with our rate or simply mention you're with Velocious Cycling when you call.
+This rate is available through September 14.
 The hotel is in easy walking distance of all services, and there is an additional charge for parking, so we recommend booking an Uber or taxi for airport transportation.

 Even with the best possible planning, there are always elements beyond our control like flight delays, illnesses, and family emergencies.
 A good travel insurance policy will reduce the stress of these situations by covering most (if not all) of their extra cost.
 Here’s a helpful guide to finding travel insurance.